Mobile Sports Massage In York – Expert Therapy At Home

 Fascial Release

 The fascia, a web-like connective tissue, covers muscles, organs and bones throughout the body.
-Restrictions within the fascia can significantly impede movement and cause widespread pain.
+Restrictions within your fascia can significantly impede movement and cause widespread pain.
 Myofascial release can release these restrictions to reduce tension.

 The Convenience Of A Therapist At Home